w180112/RDMA-example/README.md

 ## System required:

-RDMA capable NIC, Linux kernel > 3.10, libverbs and librdmacm.
+RDMA capable NIC, OFED driver with libverbs and librdmacm.

 ## How to use: